coolcarly/coolcarly.github.io/src/pages/index.md

 ## How to navigate
 This website is about random stuff, science and life!

 Use the Science, Life or PhD tab to find specific content.
-You can also search based on #hashtags.
-Try #my vegetarian cookbook.
+Unfortunately, I do not yet have a search bar functionality but I am working to improve this.

 ## About me